MarioLegenda/advanced-timer/README.md

 not familiar with what this component should be doing what not know what was going on.

 For that reason, I started working on a more generic solution and this package was created.
 It offers a way to control timers in an intuitive, readable and maintainable way without the dangers of too many renders or forgetting to clear timers.
+It offers two hooks: `useAdvancedTimer` and
+`useMultipleTimers`.
+The first one gives you a single timer while with the former one, you can create and run multiple named timers and react on the events that they create.

 # Install